Islamic New Year

 The day of Ashura – the tenth day of Muharram

-Imagine the army of a powerful tyrant chasing a fleeing, weakened people.
+Imagine the army of the powerful tyrant, Firawn, chasing a fleeing, weakened people.
 Musa (AS) arrived with his people at the Red Sea, crashing waves in front of them, the army in pursuit.
 There was nowhere left to run.

 But even when it seems that you are out of options, Allah is the greatest of planners.
 Place your trust in Him and the miraculous can happen.